How to use Growhold

 Agents

-You have a goal: a competitor analysis, a content calendar, a product brief.
-Agents get you there step by step and deliver the result as cards you can use immediately.
+You have a goal: a competitor analysis, a feature brief, a content plan.
+Agents work through it step by step and deliver the result as structured cards.

 What is an agent

-Think of an agent as a repeatable path to a specific deliverable.
-You define the goal, whether that's a competitive analysis, a product brief, or a content calendar, and the agent walks through it step by step.
-Each step produces one card, and the full set of cards is the agent's deliverable.
-These aren't generic AI outputs.
-Agents pull from your knowledge base and specialists, so every card reflects what your team actually knows.
-And every card flows back into your workspace, so the next run starts smarter than the last.
+An agent is a repeatable path to a specific deliverable.
+You define the goal — a competitive analysis, a feature brief, a content calendar — and the agent works through it step by step.
+Each step produces one card, and the full set is the deliverable.
+Agents draw from your knowledge base and specialists, so the output reflects your specific context.
+Every card flows back into your workspace, available to future runs and conversations.

 What is an agent